matthiaslau/Turbofan-Federated-Learning-POC/README.md

 ### Building docker images

 If you want to build your own docker images with code changes you can easily use the `build-docker-images.sh` script.
-It will build a base image with main dependencies, an image for the engine, an image for the federated trainer and an image for the jupyter notebook environment.
+It will use a base image from docker hub with main dependencies to build an image for the engine, an image for the federated trainer and an image for the jupyter notebook environment.

 ## Join the PySyft Community!